Danny-Devs/gitlify/docs/user_requirements.md

 - The system shall support keyboard navigation
 - The system shall provide text alternatives for visualizations
 - The system shall maintain sufficient color contrast
+- The system shall ensure generated diagrams are accessible

 ### 3. Reliability